This

 therefore to protect them from harm.

-safeguarding and protection of all children, young people and adults and
+Church is committed to the safeguarding and protection of all children, young

-affirms that the needs of children or of people when they are vulnerable and at
+people and adults and affirms that the needs of children or of people when they

-risk are paramount.
+are vulnerable and at risk are paramount.

-particular care for all who are vulnerable whether as a
+Church recognises that it has a particular care for all who are vulnerable

-result of disabilities or reduction in capacities or by their situation.
+whether as a result of disabilities or reduction in

-It is recognised that this increased vulnerability may be temporary or
+capacities or by their situation.
+It is recognised that this increased

-permanent and may be visible or invisible, but that it does not diminish our
+vulnerability may be temporary or permanent and may be visible or invisible,

-humanity and our wish to affirm the gifts and graces of all God’s people.
+but that it does not diminish our humanity and our wish to affirm the gifts and

 This

-policy addresses the safeguarding of children, young people
+policy addresses the safeguarding of children, young people and vulnerable

-communities and for those affected by abuse.
+those affected by abuse.

-statement reiterated in Creating Safer Space 2007:
+Church fully agrees with the statement reiterated in Creating Safer Space 2007:

 As the people of the Methodist Church we are concerned with the wholeness of each